anyu/datasciencecoursera/3_getting_cleaning_data/CODEBOOK.md

 **subject_id**: A unique identifier for the 30 subjects in the study.

-**variable**: The different mean and standard deviation measurements captured. '-XYZ' denotes 3-axial signals in the X, Y and Z directions.
+**tBodyAcc.mean.X** through **fBodyBodyGyroJerkMag.std**:  The different mean and standard deviation measurements captured. '-XYZ' denotes 3-axial signals in the X, Y and Z directions.